Kellytheengineer/webpage_react_nextjs/plan.md

 import useReducer✅
 put in the useReducer✅

-replace the fullName with the appropriate reducer names Update handle change event with dispatch
+replace the fullName with the appropriate reducer names✅ Update handle change event with dispatch✅

-update the reducer function to interact with the handle change function
+update the reducer function to interact with the handle change function✅